michel30000/ui-testing-assignment/readme.md

 # ui-testing-assignment
 This is my first ever cypress/javascript project.
 It contains tests for the Bynder trial login page.
 I am unsure of the best approach of writing the tests in Gherkin syntax, in javascript.
 I think I have already stated I have no prior experience using Cypress and javascript.
 For a sample of my Gherkin style, see my api testing assignment here https://github.com/michel30000/api-testing-assignment

-## I have no password yet!
-For some reason I have not received a password for my trial account.
-Also when I use the forgot password functionality, I do not receive a password reset e-mail.
-As such I have been unable to write a test case for a correct login/logout.
-I hope my other test cases make up for it.

 ## Test scenarios
 * Login with correct credentials: This test case verifies users can log in using their credentials.
 This case is unfinished, see my note above.
 * Login with incorrect credentials: This test case verifies the login page behaves correctly when users enter wrong login credentials.